atishayj2202/Catalogify-Backend/README.md

 - **db**: This directory handles the database interactions and includes the schema definition for each table and view.
   - The base.py file contains the parent Schema and basic algorithms for each table.
   - The tables subdirectory contains schema definitions for various database tables, while the views subdirectory contains schema definitions for database views.
-- **Schema**: Contains schema definitions for requests and responses.
+- **schemas**: Contains schema definitions for requests and responses.
 This helps maintain a structured approach to handling data exchanges.
 - **routers**: Contains router modules for FastAPI.
 These routers define the API endpoints and link them to appropriate handlers.
 - **services**: Includes algorithms to handle queries in the database and return data.
 These services encapsulate business logic related to data manipulation.
 - **main.py**: This is the entry point of the application.
 It connects all routers to FastAPI, initializing the web server and defining routes.